Real-World Applications

 Comprehensive evaluation of organizational readiness for AI adoption, covering data infrastructure, workforce capabilities, governance structures, and ethical frameworks.
 Based on CDC's approach to assessing public health AI maturity.

-We facilitate collaborations between health departments, academic institutions, and technology partners—following CDC's proven model of multi-sector engagement to accelerate innovation while maintaining public health mission alignment.
+We facilitate collaborations between health departments, academic institutions, and technology partners, with public health mission alignment and local governance as prerequisites.

 Navigate regulatory requirements and establish responsible AI governance frameworks aligned with NIST AI Risk Management Framework, OMB guidance, and CDC best practices for safe and trustworthy AI deployment.